Get E-Book

 export { startServer as start };

-The local binding is still startServer, but importing modules see an exported name called start.
+The local binding is still called startServer.
+Other modules import it as start.

 Default Export